rostislav-nikitin/Plugin.BluetoothClassic/README.md

 ## How to use it?
-Use `DependencyService.Resolve<IBluetoothAdapter>` to get instance of the device default bluetooth adapter Use `IBluetoothAdapter` in a next way:
+Use `DependencyService.Resolve<IBluetoothAdapter>` to get instance of the device default bluetooth adapter

-* Properties:
+### IBluetoothAdapter
+This is a device bluetooth adapter wrapper.

+#### Members
 * `bool Enabled` to check is bluetooth adapter enabled
 * `IEnumerable<BluetoothDeviceModel> BondedDevices` to show list of the bonded remote devices
-* Methods:
 * `void Enable()` to enable a default bluetooth adapter
 * `void Disable()` to disable a default bluetooth adapter
 * `IBluetoothConnection CreateConnection(BluetoothDeviceModel bluetoothDeviceModel)` to create a new connection to the bonded remote device
 * `IBluetoothManagedConnection CreateManagedConnection(BluetoothDeviceModel bluetoothDeviceModel)` to create a new managed connection to the bonded remote device

 As you see there are supported two different connection types: the `IBluetoothConnection` and the `IBluetoothManagedConnection` one.